top of page

 "Hey, you got it right the first time," Fred responds with a smile.
 At the end of the meal, after Fred has left, Sam notes aloud that Fred is a very good tipper.
 Joel agrees and says, "Especially for waiters who feel uncomfortable."

 One reason I love Fred is that he feels real, like a guy I might encounter at a local trans gathering.
 He's wise, funny, and self-assured.
-When Joel references a song, saying, "put your dick away," apropos of nothing, Fred replies, "I already did, it's under the sink," without missing a beat.
+When a main character references a song during a poker game, saying, "put your dick away," apropos of nothing, Fred replies, "I already did, it's under the sink," without missing a beat.
 This quick, blink-and-you'll-miss-it reference to packing is exactly the type of joke I've heard made by my FTM and transmasculine friends.

 Fred and Ed.

-"It's always been Fred, for me," she explains, "He didn't want me to hide, so I had to come out to my dad.
+In the show's second season, Fred introduces his fiancé, Susan, to his group of friends.
+"It's always been Fred, for me," Susan explains, "He didn't want me to hide, so I had to come out to my dad.
 I said, I'm dating someone who is important to me.
 He's trans, and I want you to know."
 It's established that, prior to Fred, she dated numerous men.

 Somebody Somewhere is set in a conservative area where many townspeople view LGBT+ identities as sinful, so it makes sense that Susan might have to "come out" as a woman in a relationship with a trans guy (even if she's heterosexual), especially since that trans guy is not medically transitioning and therefore has less opportunity to live low-disclosure.
 Interpreted that way, her comments reflect a determination to be respected as a woman who loves as trans guy, and a determination to ensure Fred's gender is respected.